marionbarker/OmniLoopMessageParser/README.md

 * python whatIsLastReport.py  # to make sure file is in right place

-* python runLastLoopReport.py # to report formatted information to the terminal window and add a row to the output_master_rev3.csv file
+* python runLastLoopReport.py # to report formatted information to the terminal window

 If there is anything off-nominal or interesting, copy and paste that to the zulip window, otherwise, just do a thumbs-up emoji to indicate report was captured.

-Repeat until all new reports have been downloaded

-Copy the new lines from the csv and Paste Values (Shift-Ctrl-V) to end of the Current Uploaded tab of the google sheet (link is in Zulip)

 # Main Code

 ## main.py :
+Input arguments:
+* thisPath  : top path where the Loop Reports are filed on local computer
+* thisFile  : folderName/reportName  (FolderName is the person's name)
+* outFile   : absolute filename for .csv output, output content depends on vFlag
+* vFlag
+**     : if 0: output analysis to terminal window
+**     : if 1: output pod session analysis to outFile **     : if 2: report init steps to terminal if available **     : if 3: output init summary to outFile, init steps if too many, skip rest of pod analysis

 Main routine for reading file and deciding what to do based off report contents